 Prohibited Activities on a Student Visa

-- Be self-employed or work as a freelancer
+- Be self-employed or work as a freelancer (including online platforms)

-- Start or run a business
+- Start, run, or hold directorship in a business

 - Work as a professional sportsperson or sports coach

-- Work as a professional entertainer
+- Work as a professional entertainer (musician, actor, dancer)

 - Take a permanent full-time position